-If you’re planning on visiting Japan for the sakura season in the spring of 2021, make sure you know the exact dates so you don’t miss out on such an amazing experience.
-But you might be asking yourself “when and where exactly will they bloom?” and “where are the best locations to see the cherry blossoms in Tokyo?”.
-Firstly, we will give you the most recent forecast below.
-Next, we have listed the best locations to see cherry blossoms in Tokyo, according to us.
+If you’re planning on visiting Japan for the sakura season in the spring of 2022, make sure you know the exact dates so you don’t miss out on an amazing experience.
+However you might be asking yourself “when and where exactly will they bloom?” and “where are the best locations to see the cherry blossoms in Tokyo?”.
+First off, we will give you the most recent forecast.
+Next, we have made our own list of the best locations to see cherry blossoms in Tokyo.

-Each year, at the beginning of January, the JMC (Japan Meteorological Corporation) will release its first forecast of the dates when cherry blossoms will start to flower and reach full bloom.
-After that it will be updated continuously.
-The first forecast of 2021 was published on January 14th, see below.
-As soon as a new forecast is released we will update this page again!
+Every year, at the beginning of January, the JMC (Japan Meteorological Corporation) releases their first forecast of when cherry blossoms will start to flower and reach full bloom that year.
+After this initial forecast, it is continuously updated to stay precise.
+In 2022, the first forecast was published on January 12th, check below for the details.
+As soon as the forecast is updated and released we will update this page again for you!

 |Location||Flowering date||Full Bloom date||Flowering avg.|

-The Cherry Blossom Flowering Forecast Map below shows dates of flowering but not of full bloom.
+The Cherry Blossom Flowering Forecast Map below shows flowering dates but not full bloom dates.

 Sakura viewing in Tokyo